-Whether you are meeting someone in an interview or online at your local coffee shop, it’s important to know how to introduce yourself to set the right tone for your conversation and control your first impression.
+Whether you’re meeting someone in a virtual interview or at a networking event, it’s important to know how to introduce yourself to set the right tone for your conversation and make a good first impression.

-You're bound to meet new people whether you're shy or a total extrovert; it could be when you start a new job, attend a networking event, or your friend introduces you to someone they know.
-You don't want to stumble over simple facts, such as who you are, what you do, and what you're all about.
+You're bound to meet new people — it could be when you start a new job, meet a friend’s colleague at an event, or have client meetings.
+And you don't want to stumble over simple facts such as who you are and what you do.

-Not every situation requires the same approach when you're meeting someone for the first time.
-While you'll keep certain elements the same, you'll want to tweak a few things for each interaction to ensure you make the best possible impression.
-Below, you'll find four common scenarios and exactly how you can be on top of your game in each.
+While you'll keep certain elements the same, you'll want to tweak a few details for each interaction to ensure you make the best possible impression.
+Below, you'll find five common scenarios and exactly how you can introduce yourself in each.

 For an in-person interview, follow these three steps.

 1. Stay off your phone while you wait in the lobby or interview room.
-You'll want to stay calm and aware; it's jarring (and a little embarrassing!) to find an outstretched hand when you're buried in your phone scrolling through Instagram.
+You'll want to stay calm and aware; it's jarring (and a little embarrassing!) to find an outstretched hand coming toward you when you're buried in your phone scrolling through Instagram.

 2. Give a firm, confident handshake and smile as you say, "Thank you for meeting with me today," or a simple, "Hi, [insert name], I'm [insert name].
 Pleasure to meet you!"